Kingston Parks & Recreation

 • Field Damage: If any KYSO Team/Coach/Organization uses the fields after notification of field closure, then KYSO may incur an incremental user fee assessment of $250 per occurrence.

-Field/Complex Clean Up: Each KYSO sports organization needs to schedule a minimum of two clean up dates each season for complex clean up; one prior to the start of their season, and one at the end of their season
+Each KYSO sports organization needs to schedule a minimum of two clean updates each season for complex clean up; one prior to the start of their season, and one at the end of their season

 • This includes, but is not limited to: